12 Warning Signs You’re Not Saving Enough for Retirement

 Emergency funds are short-term savings you set aside specifically to deal with a financial crisis, like an unexpected medical expense or a job layoff.

-If you don’t have enough money on hand to deal with an emergency, you’ll probably have to take on debt or dip into your retirement savings to compensate.
+If you don’t have enough money to deal with an emergency, you’ll probably have to take on debt or dip into your retirement savings to compensate.

 You’re counting on someone else to fund your retirement